-And speaking on our new 2000s football podcast, The Broken Metatarsal, presenter and Arsenal fan Alex Brooker is still fuming about the way the run ended that day.
+And speaking on our 2000s football podcast, The Broken Metatarsal, presenter and Arsenal fan Alex Brooker was still fuming about the way the run ended that day.

 “I still maintain that the start of 04-05 is still up there with some of the best football I’ve ever seen Arsenal play.
 We still looked bang on it, but we got a couple of injuries and then we went to United.